bensler/arduino/BinaryThermometer/README.md

 to 127°C which is totally sufficient for household applications.
 The temperature sensor is rated for even higher temperatures but nevertheless recommended not to be used above 100°C.

-A potentiometer allows adjusting LED brightness via analog input to make it fitting into ambient illumination.
+A push button allows adjusting LED brightness to make it fitting into ambient illumination.
+Brightness level increases with every push up to 7 and drops to 1 after that.

 Everything is controlled by an Arduino Nano brain.
 YEAH!